August Birth Flowers: Gladiolus and Poppies

 In European cemeteries where soldiers were buried from World War I, disturbing the soil caused poppies to grow from seeds that had been dormant for years.

-L. Frank Baum includes poppies in “The Wonderful Wizard of Oz,” creating a field of the flowers that causes Dorothy, the Cowardly Lion, and Toto to fall asleep on their journey to the Emerald City.
+L. Frank Baum includes poppies in “The Wonderful Wizard of Oz,” creating a field of flowers that causes Dorothy, the Cowardly Lion, and Toto to fall asleep on their journey to the Emerald City.

 On Remembrance Day (November 11), citizens all around Britain and other former Commonwealth countries wear paper crimson poppies to honor those lost in battle.
 Its symbol of remembrance is recognized in many cultures around the world.